Full Proposals are reviewed in accordance with the Grantmaking Calendar

 To learn about each step in the process, please read more below.

-During our three-month review window, the members of the Foundation's program staff turn their attention to reading and reviewing the Full Proposals assigned to their subject areas.
-The details of each proposal are analyzed, and review notes are made for each proposal.
-The various program teams then meet to discuss next steps, which might include notifying the applicant that we require additional information or greater clarity regarding one or more sections of the proposal, sending the proposal out for Expert Review, or moving the proposal directly to the write-up and recommendation stage of review.
+During our review the details of each proposal are analyzed, and review notes are made for each proposal.
+The various program teams then meet to discuss next steps, which might include notifying the applicant that we require additional information or greater clarity regarding one or more sections of the proposal, sending the proposal out for External Review, or moving the proposal directly to the write-up and recommendation stage of review.

 If the Foundation seeks supplemental information or greater clarity about one or more sections of your proposal, you will receive an e-mail notice.
 It is imperative that you login to the Templeton Portal and provide the necessary information as soon as possible.
 Failure to respond promptly to the Foundation's request for more information or greater clarity may result in having your proposal declined.

-The Foundation uses external expert review as an additional means for evaluating proposals.
-The information, suggestions, ideas, questions, and concerns raised by expert reviewers enable the Foundation to understand more accurately the strengths and weaknesses of a proposed project.
+The Foundation uses external review as an additional means for evaluating proposals.
+The information, suggestions, ideas, questions, and concerns raised by external reviewers enable the Foundation to understand better the strengths and weaknesses of a proposed project.

-Expert reviewers come in two varieties: (1) those suggested by the applicant as part of the Full Proposal and (2) those identified by the Foundation as having expertise in the relevant subject matter.
-If the program team decides to send a proposal out for expert review, the Foundation will typically invite at least two reviewers from the list provided by the applicant and one or more reviewers identified by the Foundation.
+External reviewers come in two varieties: (1) those suggested by the applicant when submitting the Full Proposal and (2) those identified by the Foundation as having expertise in the relevant subject matter.
+If the program team decides to send a proposal out for external review, the Foundation will typically invite at least two reviewers from the list provided by the applicant and one or more reviewers identified by the Foundation.
 The Foundation takes every precaution to ensure that these reviews are kept strictly confidential.

-The Foundation uses expert review at the discretion of the program team responsible for evaluating a proposal.
-If our staff does not feel that expert review is necessary, your proposal may skip this step in the review process.
+The Foundation uses external review at the discretion of the department responsible for evaluating a proposal.
+If our staff does not feel that external review is necessary, your proposal may skip this step in the review process.

-The Foundation uses "bounce letters" at the discretion of the program team responsible for evaluating a proposal.
+The Foundation uses "bounce letters" at the discretion of the department responsible for evaluating a proposal.
 Should you receive a bounce letter, it is imperative that you login to the Templeton Portal and provide the necessary information as soon as possible.
-Failure to respond promptly to the Foundation's request may result in your proposal's being declined.
+Failure to respond promptly to the Foundation's request may result in your proposal being declined.

-Though the Foundation's program staff is responsible for reviewing and evaluating all proposals, only the Foundation's President (or Trustees) has the authority to approve proposed projects, making them into grants.
+Though the Foundation's program staff is responsible for reviewing and evaluating all proposals, only the Foundation's President and Trustees have the authority to approve proposed projects, making them into grants.

-In preparation for a decision by the President, the program staff writes-up a proposal analysis that pulls together key components from the applicant's proposal and combines them with staff notes, recommendations, and any expert reviews.
-This write-up plus the Full Proposal and any relevant additional documents are then provided to the President for review.
+In preparation for a decision by the President or Trustees, the program staff writes-up a proposal analysis that pulls together key components from the applicant's proposal and combines them with staff notes, recommendations, and any external reviews.
+This write-up plus the Full Proposal and any relevant additional documents are then provided to the President and/or Trustees for review.

-The final proposal review and decision typically take place in a meeting attended by the President and all relevant program staff.
-These meetings are generally held during the last two weeks of the three-month review cycle.
+The final proposal review and decision typically take place in a meeting attended by the President and all relevant program staff, or at a meeting of our Board of Trustees.

-The President's decision on the Full Proposal will fall into one of three categories:
+The final decision on the Full Proposal will fall into one of three categories: